Safety in Egypt

 - Purchase the complete Expat Arrivals Egypt Guide (PDF)

-The political situation has since stabilised despite periodic surges in politically motivated unrest.
+The political situation has since stabilised despite periodic surges in politically-motivated unrest.
 The regime has responded with a severe security crackdown.
-This has served to stabilise the political system and security environment but has laid the platform for further instability over the longer term.
+This has served to stabilise the political system and security environment, but has laid the platform for further instability over the longer term.
 The military crackdown has also stoked anti-government sentiment and further motivated non-state extremist armed groups to carry out acts of terrorism in the country.
-The violence has largely focused on the North Sinai governorate.
+The violence has largely been focused on the North Sinai governorate.

 Underlying socio-economic concerns, including poverty and unemployment among the youth, high commodity prices, shortfalls in certain basic goods and tensions between Christians and Muslims that periodically flare into communal violence, are also drivers of instability.